rokuk/turizem-klima-projekcije-2022/R/Snow.md

 library(ggrepel)
 ```

+The dataset provides snow indicators at the scale of NUTS-3 regions.
 Read data from NUTS-3 geopackage (borders between regions).
-Downloaded
+The file was
-from auxillary files at
+downloaded from auxillary files at
 [CDS](https://cds.climate.copernicus.eu/cdsapp#!/dataset/sis-tourism-snow-indicators?tab=doc).

 ``` r